Description

 Risk and Exploitability

 The CVSS score of 8.7 indicates a high severity vulnerability with significant impact.
-EPSS is not provided, and the vulnerability is not listed in CISA KEV.
+EPSS score of 3% indicates a low, but non‑negligible likelihood of exploitation, and the vulnerability is not listed in CISA KEV.
 The attack requires authentication and the appropriate ACL, implying that an attacker must already have valid credentials or access to the LuCI interface or ubus RPC.
 Once authenticated, exploitation can be performed remotely via web UI or RPC calls, making the risk moderate to high for affected devices.

 Remediation